Adrienne Rich on Love, Loss, Public vs. Private Happiness, and the Creative Process

 On public vs. private happiness:

 The question always is there, ‘What kind of a privilege is it just to be able to feel purely and simply happy?’
 But we can, and in spite of so much — and in spite of so much knowledge.
 And, for me, there’s always this issue of private and public happiness.

-Lastly — because true art is in the doing and not the talking, here is Rich reading from her sublime and sensual Twenty-One Love Poems, found in the fantastic volume The Dream of a Common Language: Poems 1974-1977 (public library), recorded at a 1985 Cornell University event:
+Because true art is in the doing and not the talking, here is Rich reading from her sublime and sensual Twenty-One Love Poems, found in the fantastic volume The Dream of a Common Language: Poems 1974-1977 (public library), recorded at a 1985 Cornell University event:

 No one’s fated or doomed to love anyone.

 they happen in our lives like car crashes,